!

 If you know someone who has experienced or is experiencing physical violence, you can help in the following ways:

-• Signpost options.
-Ask them if they’re okay to talk through some possible options for support or how they might report what has happened.
+- Signpost options.
+Ask them if they’re okay to talk through some possible options for support or how they might disclose what has happened.
 Do not take on the role of a counsellor or therapist.

-• Help them report.
-If they want to, and you feel able to, you can help them report the incident or incidents.
+- Help them make a disclosure.
+If they want to, and you feel able to, you can help them make a disclosure for the incident or incidents.

 Resources